Linus the Lionhearted: Broadcast history

 The series was initially shown every Saturday morning on CBS from fall 1964 to summer 1966, with the series originally being broadcast in black and white until it began broadcasting in color in fall 1965.
 Beginning in September 1966, weekly reruns of the show would air on ABC, after negotiations to have the series continue to air reruns on CBS failed.
 During the series' broadcast on ABC, many of the Rory Raccoon segments were dropped from the episodes due to the declining popularity of the Sugar Sparkled Flakes cereal associated with Rory.

 An FCC ruling in 1969 forbade children's show characters from appearing in advertisements on the same program.
 ABC was consequently forced to pull the series' reruns.
 After the ruling, the series was then distributed for syndication to various local stations without the Post sponsorship and character cereal commercials, where reruns continued to be broadcast until the series completely disappeared from local stations by the early 1980s.

 After the show left the local airwaves, Linus continued to appear in balloon form in the Macy's Thanksgiving Day Parade, making his final appearance in 1991.

+The series was also exported to Japan under the name "ずこっけライオン大将" (General Zukokke Lion), which it was broadcast on NET (now TV Asahi) from July 21 to September 25, 1969.
+The Post sponsorship was also removed from broadcast due to Post not having a presence in Japan.
+One of the Japanese voices was Masashi Amemori.

 The series began airing on MeTV Toons in 2025, marking the first broadcast of the show in the United States since local reruns of the series ended in the early 1980s.

-Home video
+Home media

 MPI Media Group acquired the rights to the series and will be releasing the restored cartoons on DVD.